Curriculum Philosophy

 Technology

-Children are introduced to the use of modern technology as tools in pursuit of learning through play.
-Computers, cameras (still and video), tape recorders and microphones are used to explore the world and create original film, music and writing.
+The children are introduced to the use of modern technology as tools in pursuit of learning through play.
+Computers, cameras (still and video), tape recorders and microphones are used to explore the world and create movies, take pictures, and write songs.

 Engineering